-The purpose of this item is to gain authorization from the Board of County Commissioners (Board) to amend a Community Development District (CDD) in Unincorporated Miami-Dade County (County).
+The purpose of this item is to gain authorization from the Board of County Commissioners (Board) to amend a Community Development District (CDD) in the City of Homestead (City) in Miami-Dade County (County), Florida.
 CDDs are a local unit of special-purpose government created according to Chapter 190 of the Florida Statutes.